grimmer0125/d4c-queue/README.md

 }
 ```

-For the users using Create React App JavaScript version, you need `eject` and customize your babel setting.
+For the users using **Create React App** JavaScript version, you need `eject` and customize your babel setting.
 Using create React App TypeScript just needs to modify `tsconfig.json.`

+#### Testing notes

 While testing this `d4c-queue` library, `babel-plugin-transform-typescript-metadata`, `emitDecoratorMetadata` are not needed.
-Also, explicitly import 'reflect-metadata' is needed when developing this library but using this library seems not (just install).
+Also, explicitly `import 'reflect-metadata'` is needed when developing this library but using this library seems not (just need installation).
+It suppose that `D4C` already import it once and reflect-metadata is a singleton.
 Anyway, please setup them if this library does not work after installation and try again.

-## Usage example:
+## Usage example

 Keep in mind that a function will not be enqueued into a task queue even it becomes a new function after wrapping.
 A task will be enqueued only when it is executed.

-### Global usage:
+### Global usage

 ```typescript
 /**